Rev. Cassandra D. Carkuff Williams, Ed.D.

 Work Phone: 800.222.3872, x2459

-As national coordinator for Discipleship Resource Development, Williams works with a team of colleagues to develop events, workshops, and other resources that are biblically grounded and educationally sound.
+As director for Discipleship Ministries, Williams works with a team of colleagues to develop events, workshops and other resources that are biblically grounded and educationally sound.
 To effectively carry out this mission, she seeks to learn what kind of resources will best support the discipleship efforts of local and regional leaders.
 Williams first came to Valley Forge in 2004, fulfilling a dual role as managing editor for Judson Press and as American Baptist Home Mission Societies’ resource coordinator for Discipleship and Transformation.

 “Our churches are diverse.
 That’s one of our greatest strengths.
 It also presents a challenge as we try to identify and develop resources that will work in our congregations,” says Williams.
 “We have to know what church leaders want and then we need to take multiple routes—connecting users, training trainers, developing new resources, and brokering and adapting materials from others—to meet the wide range of needs that are represented in our American Baptist family.”